ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Life is not measured by the breaths we take, but by the moments that take our breath.
+> Your work is to discover your work and then with all your heart to give yourself to it.
 >
-> -
+> - Buddha
 <!-- END_JOKE_SECTION -->